MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Remove-AzureBatchComputeNode.md

 ```

 ## DESCRIPTION
-The **Remove-AzureBatchComputeNode** cmdlet removes azure_2 Batch compute nodes from a pool.
+The **Remove-AzureBatchComputeNode** cmdlet removes Azure Batch compute nodes from a pool.

 ## EXAMPLES